Xynox/website/_posts/2024-09-29-jekyll_implementation.md

                 ruby-version: '3.3.4'
                 bundler-cache: true
             #[...]
-#[..]
+#[...]
 ```

-Aaaand...
-Tada, my website was up and running (again)!
+Finally, my website was up and running (again)!

-# The problems do not end here
+# The Filepath Problem

 Well, my index.html was showing.
 But I clicked on any other pages... **404**, Page not found.

 Yay, another problem!
-After abusing the DevTools and figuring out that the filepaths are messed up, I began to poke into different solutions that sounded right to me:
+After debugging with the DevTools and figuring out that the filepaths were messed up, I tried adding dots to relative links to fix the folder structure, but that didn’t help.
-Adding onto all different relative links a dot in front to try and put him into the right folder structure, but no this did not solve anything!

-## Github Pages did hate me suddenly
+## Configuring `_config.yml` for GitHub Pages

-I figured out pretty soon that I needed to configure my _config.yml for the usage of GH Actions/GHP.
-And some quick additions later (according to my research in the internet) I added besides the url and baseurl parameters the source param.
+I figured out pretty soon that I needed to configure my `_config.yml` for the usage of GH Actions/GHP.
+I added besides the `url`, `baseurl` and the `source` parameters.
 But well...

 ```
 /opt/hostedtoolcache/Ruby/3.3.4/x64/lib/ruby/3.3.0/fileutils.rb:402:in `mkdir': Permission denied @ dir_s_mkdir - /.jekyll-cache (Errno::EACCES)